whitneyburton/portfolios/students/1610-front/noah-peden/Mod 2 Noah Peden Portfolio.md

 ### Playing a Part
 At the beginning of the mod I was nominated for SAB.
+In SAB I've advocated for our cohort and pass out surveys which I then hand on to Allison.
+I also contacted Lia to see if my father, Troy Peden, would be a good candidate to be a guest speaker, and he is now on track to speak sometime in the coming months.

 ### Gear Up